Is Minnesota's Value of Solar tariff the future of solar?

 Each of the above variables is calculated by using the methods outlined in the MDOC’s guidelines.
 The result of the variable calculations are then added to find the total Value of Solar rate.

-How much can you save with the Value of Solar tariff in Minnesota in 2019?
+How much can you save with the Value of Solar tariff in Minnesota?

 Even though Value of Solar rates don’t provide as much in savings as full retail net metering, they are more valuable than the avoided cost rate.
 Xcel Energy, Minnesota’s largest utility, does not offer full retail net metering.